Price plummets 70%: How the AI computing power rental bubble burst?

 • Capacity distributors: Runpod, SFCompute, Together.ai, Vast.ai, GPUlist.ai, etc.

 The current H100 value chain includes multiple links from hardware suppliers to data center providers, AI model development companies, capacity distributors, and AI inference service providers.
-The main pressure in the market comes from unused H100 capacity distributors continuously reselling or renting out idle resources, as well as the widespread use of "good enough" open-source models (like Llama 3), leading to a decrease in demand for H100.
-These two factors have jointly resulted in an oversupply of H100, putting downward pressure on market prices.
+The main pressure in the market comes from unused H100 capacity distributors continuously reselling or renting idle resources, as well as the widespread use of "good enough" open-source models (like Llama 3), leading to a decline in demand for H100.
+These two factors together have resulted in an oversupply of H100, putting downward pressure on market prices.

 Open-source weight models refer to those whose weights have been publicly distributed for free, despite lacking formal open-source licenses, and are widely used in commercial fields.

 As these open-source models mature, enterprises can easily access and use them to meet the needs of most AI applications, especially in inference and fine-tuning.
-Although these models may slightly lag behind proprietary models in some benchmark tests, their performance is already good enough to handle most commercial use cases.
-Therefore, as open-source weight models become more prevalent, the market demand for inference and fine-tuning is rapidly growing.
+Although these models may slightly underperform compared to proprietary models in certain benchmark tests, their performance is good enough to handle most commercial use cases.
+Therefore, with the proliferation of open-source weight models, the market demand for inference and fine-tuning is rapidly growing.

 Finally, the surplus capacity of reserved nodes is also an issue.
-Many companies long-term reserved H100 resources during the peak in 2023, but due to the shift towards fine-tuning, they found these reserved nodes no longer needed, and some hardware became outdated by the time it arrived.
+Many companies long-term reserved H100 resources during the peak of 2023, but due to the shift towards fine-tuning, they found that these reserved nodes were no longer needed, and some hardware became outdated by the time it arrived.
 These unused H100 nodes are now being resold or rented out, further increasing market supply and leading to an oversupply of H100 resources.

-Overall, with the proliferation of model fine-tuning, the reduction in small and medium foundational model creation, and the surplus of reserved nodes, the demand for H100 in the market has significantly decreased, exacerbating the oversupply situation.
+Overall, with the proliferation of model fine-tuning, the reduction in small and medium-sized foundational model creation, and the surplus of reserved nodes, the demand for H100 in the market has significantly decreased, exacerbating the oversupply situation.

 Large Model Creators Moving Away from Open Cloud Platforms